telerik/xamarin-forms-docs/nativecontrols/android/scrollview/scrollview-gettingstarted.md

 ---
 title: Getting Started
-page_title: RadScrollView Getting Started | Telerik UI for Android Documentation
+page_title: RadScrollView Getting Started | Telerik UI for Xamarin.Android Documentation
 description: An getting started page of RadScrollView for Android.
 This article provides the basics you need to know to be able to integrate the RadScrollView component into your Android app.
 slug: scrollview-gettingstarted
 tags: radscrollview, scrollview, getting started